A voice for

 The Healing Power of Scent - Ellen Rowland

-Scent and Sensitivity: Aromas and the nervous system
+Scent and sensitivity: Aromas and the nervous system

 Our nervous system is very sensitive to scent.
 When we detect an aroma, the limbic system, a collection of structures in our brain that includes the thalamus, hypothalamus and amygdala, comes into play.
 This is the part of our brain which relates to mood and emotion.
 The amygdala in particular, the first port of call for odours reaching the brain, is concerned with interpreting the ‘emotional significance of events in the external world (33).